Kenshiro-28/MAGI/README.md

 ## Mission mode

-MAGI features a Mission mode that runs autonomously and browses the Internet for up-to-date information.
-To enable Mission mode, type the letter **m** and press enter.
+MAGI features a mission mode that runs autonomously and browses the Internet for up-to-date information.
+To enable mission mode, type the letter **m** and press enter.
 The mission log will be saved in the file **mission_log.txt**.

 You can add useful information in the file **mission_data.txt**.
 This information will only be used if it is related to the current mission.

+## Plugins

+You can configure MAGI plugins by editing the file **config.cfg**.

+### Web plugin

+This plugin allows mission mode to browse the Internet for up-to-date information.

+#### Configuration

+ENABLE_WEB_PLUGIN: enable or disable the web plugin (default: enabled).

+### Telegram plugin

+This plugin allows you to teleoperate MAGI via Telegram, allowing you to have AI support on the go.
+When the Telegram plugin is enabled, MAGI only accepts commands via Telegram and ignores keyboard input.
+To use this plugin you have to create a Telegram bot with BotFather (Username: @BotFather) and save the token assigned to your bot.
+You must also write to userinfobot (Username: @userinfobot) to get your user ID.
+MAGI will only communicate with your Telegram user and will ignore other users.

+#### Configuration

+ENABLE_TELEGRAM_PLUGIN: enable or disable the Telegram plugin (default: disabled).
+TELEGRAM_BOT_TOKEN: the token you received from BotFather.
+TELEGRAM_USER_ID: your Telegram user ID, you can get it from userinfobot.

 ## Model